-Nevertheless, I found [2] frustrating reading simply because, as I mentioned before, there is apart from "overlaying a scale of order type η with a continuum" no description of what construction steps are available (or allowed).
+To return to [2], I found it frustrating reading simply because, as I mentioned before, there is apart from "overlaying a scale of order type η with a continuum" no description of what construction steps are available (or allowed).

-Hindsight tells us that Brouwer intended to be as explicit as possible.
-But, at least in [1, 2], that fails already at the beginning.
-The choice/construction of a scale of order type η in the continuum is typical of proofs in Analysis that involve sequences: generally one proves that individual choices are possible and then uses words like "and so on" to convince us that we can actually construct a sequence of choices.
+We know from later developments that Brouwer intended to be as explicit/constructive as possible.
+But, at least in [1,2], there is a step that, with today's knowledge, is not constructive at all.

+The choice, or construction, of a scale of order type η in the continuum is typical of proofs in Analysis that involve sequences: generally one proves that individual choices are possible and then uses words like "and so on" to convince us that we can actually construct a sequence of choices.
 That of course requires an instance of (at least) the Countable Axiom of Choice, and one can create models of Set Theory with infinite sets that have no injective map from the set of natural numbers into them.

 In fact, one can create a model in which there is an ordered continuum whose subsets that are in the model are finite unions of intervals; thus, in that model that ordered continuum does not have a scale of order type η .
 The easiest construction takes the unit interval I and the group G of increasing bijections from I to itself with finitely many fixed points.
 The permutation model with I as its set of atoms and determined by the filter of subgroups of the form $G_F = \{g \in G : (\forall x \in F)(gx = x)\}$ is as required, compare [9, Chapter 4].